 Without local anaesthesia, we would rate the pain of Dermarolling at around 2.5/10.
 With local anaesthesia, the pain rating is reduced to around 0.5/10.

 What Can I Expect After My Dermarolling Treatment?

 After your Dermaroller session you may notice redness, some tingling and the sensation of heat, similar to that of mild sunburn.
 This will subside within 48 hours.
 The real results become evident after a week, with improvement in skin tone and texture.
 Effects on scarring will continue to improve with every treatment.

 What Precautions Should I Take Pre And Post Treatment?

 You should avoid the following for at least 24 hours:

 It is also recommended to avoid the following for two weeks:

 - Extended exposure to sun or uv light

 - Extended exposure to heat or freezing temperatures

-Exposure to any of the above may cause temporary redness, swelling, and/or itching at the injection sites.
-If you have swelling at the injection site you can apply an ice pack for a brief period to help with discomfort.
+Exposure to any of the above may cause temporary redness, swelling, and/or itching on the treatment area.
+If you have swelling you can apply an ice pack for a brief period to help with discomfort.